kow-k/pyPLB/README.md

 gPLB also allows you specify parameters to draw graphs interactively.

-gPLB will implement _content tracking_ in near future, which I believe is quite useful to make more detailed analysis of data.
+gPLB implements _content tracking_, through which contents of variables, symbolized as "_" or "…" can be inspected.
+I believe this functionality is quite useful to make more detailed analysis of data.

 ## gPLB (a package including a runnable script)